pastukhov/whsniff/ReadMe.md

 This repository is a part of the [HomeWSN](http://homewsn.github.io) project.

-Whsniff is a command line utility that interfaces TI CC2531 USB dongle with Wireshark for capturing and displaying IEEE 802.15.4 traffic at 2.4 GHz.
+Whsniff is a command line utility that interfaces TI CC2531 USB dongle and TI CC13XX, CC26XX and Launchpad families with Wireshark for capturing and displaying IEEE 802.15.4 traffic at 2.4 GHz.

 This utility only works on Linux (including OpenWrt).
 For Windows download and install the [SmartRF Packet Sniffer](http://www.ti.com/tool/packet-sniffer) from TI website.

-Whsniff reads the packets from TI CC2531 USB dongle with [`sniffer_fw_cc2531` firmware](http://www.ti.com/tool/packet-sniffer), converts to the PCAP format and writes to the standard output(stdout).
+Whsniff reads the packets, converts it to PCAP format and writes to the standard output (stdout) or a file for the following devices:
+- TI CC2531 USB dongle with [`sniffer_fw_cc2531` firmware](http://www.ti.com/tool/packet-sniffer);
+- TI CC13XX, CC26XX and Launchpads serial [`sniffer_fw_cc13XXpX` firmware](http://www.ti.com/tool/packet-sniffer);

 ##### Building (Linux)